Julia Butterfly Hill: Tree sit

 Hill lived on two 6 by 4 ft platforms for 738 days.
-Hill learned many survival skills while living in Luna, such as "seldom washing the soles of her feet, because the sap helped her feet stick to the branches better."
-Hill used solar-powered cell phones for radio interviews, became an "in-tree" correspondent for a cable television show, and hosted TV crews to protest old-growth clear cutting.
-With ropes, Hill hoisted up survival supplies brought by an eight-member support crew.
-To keep warm, Hill wrapped herself tight in a sleeping bag, leaving only a small hole for breathing.
-For meals, Hill used a single-burner propane stove.
-Throughout her ordeal, Hill weathered freezing rains and 40 mi/h winds from El Niño, helicopter harassment, a ten-day siege by company security guards, and attempted intimidation by angry loggers.
+She learned many survival skills while living in Luna, such as "seldom washing the soles of her feet, because the sap helped her feet stick to the branches better."
+She used solar-powered cell phones for radio interviews, became an "in-tree" correspondent for a cable television show, and hosted TV crews to protest old-growth clear cutting.
+Using ropes, Hill hoisted up survival supplies brought by an eight-member support crew.
+To keep warm, she wrapped herself tight in a sleeping bag, leaving only a small hole for breathing.
+For meals, she used a single-burner propane stove.
+Throughout her ordeal, she weathered freezing rains and 40 mi/h winds from El Niño, helicopter harassment, a ten-day siege by company security guards and attempts at intimidation by angry loggers.

-A resolution was reached in 1999 when the Pacific Lumber Company agreed to preserve Luna and all trees within a 200 ft buffer zone.
-In exchange, Hill agreed to vacate the tree.
-In addition, the $50,000 that Hill and other activists raised during the cause was given to the logging company, as stipulated by the resolution.
-The money was then donated to Humboldt State University as part of the agreement for research into sustainable forestry.
+A resolution was reached in 1999, when the Pacific Lumber Company agreed to preserve Luna and all trees within a 200 ft buffer zone.
+In exchange, it was agreed that Hill would vacate the tree, and that the $50,000 she and other activists had raised during her occupancy would be given to the logging company.
+The agreement also provided that the company would donate that same amount to Cal Poly Humboldt for research into sustainable forestry practices.

 Vandals later cut into the tree with a chainsaw.
 A gash in the 200 ft-tall redwood was discovered in November 2000 by one of Hill's supporters.
 Observers at the scene said the cut measured 32 in deep and 19 ft around the base, somewhat less than half the circumference of the tree.
-The gash was treated with a herbal remedy, and the tree was stabilized with steel cables.
+The gash was treated with an herbal remedy, and the tree was stabilized with steel cables.
 In 2001, Eureka civil engineer Steve Salzman headed Luna's "medical team" which designed and built a bracing system to help the tree withstand the extreme windstorms with peak winds between 60 and 100 mph.
-They were assisted by Humboldt State University professor Steven Sillett.
+They were assisted by Cal Poly Humboldt professor Steven Sillett.
 As of spring 2007, the tree was doing well with new growth each year.
 Caretakers routinely climb the tree to check its condition and to maintain the steel guywires.
 Luna is under the stewardship of Sanctuary Forest, a nonprofit organization.

-Post-tree sit
+Post–tree sit

-Since her tree sit, Hill has become a motivational speaker (holding some 250 events a year), a best-selling author, and the co-founder of the Circle of Life Foundation (which helped organize We The Planet, an eco-friendly music tour) and the Engage Network, a nonprofit that trains small groups of civic leaders to work toward social change.
+Since her tree sit, Hill has become a motivational speaker, an author, and the co-founder of the Circle of Life Foundation (which helped organize We the Planet, an eco-friendly music tour) and the Engage Network, a nonprofit that trains small groups of civic leaders to work toward social change.